theayush1808/theayush1808/README.md

 # Hi there, I'm Ayush Roy 👋

-I'm a passionate Software Engineering fresher with 6 months of experience in developing and managing e-commerce websites.
+I'm a passionate Software Engineering fresher with 6 months of experience in developing and managing e-commerce website.
 Eager to grow and innovate in the Tech Industry.Passionate about learning Web Development or working as a Web Developer.

 ## 🛠️ Skills and Technologies
 - **Web Development**: HTML, CSS, JavaScript
 - **Frameworks and Tools**: WordPress, WooCommerce, Elementor
 - **Languages**: C++, PHP
 - **Database**: MySQL
-- **Other Skills**: Object-Oriented Programming, Problem-Solving
+- **Other Skills**: Object-Oriented Programming, Problem-Solving, Canva

 ## 🌟 Projects